single-spa/single-spa/docs/root-application.md

 ## Two child applications simultaneously??
 Yep, it's possible.
 And it's actually not that scary if you do it right.
 And once you do, it's really really powerful.
-One approach to do it is to designate one `<div id="main-content">` for the main content and then have other divs for navbars, menus, etc. Then choose to have only one main content application child application at a time, but many navbar/menu child application active simultaneously.
-Content applications would put their html into `#main-content`, and then clear out all DOM elements from that div when unmounting.
+One approach to do this is to create a `<div id="app-name"></div>` for each app, so that they never try to modify the same DOM at the same time.